 The Student Entrepreneur Teams

 - Care Call.
-Freshmen nursing students Allison Lamoureux, Katie Mazzarelli and Annemarie Ryan comprise the pitch team for Care Call, an innovative I-Pad like product being developed to replace the old-fashioned hospital care bell patients used to signal for assistance.
+Freshmen nursing students Allison Lamoureux, Katie Mazzarelli and Annemarie Ryan are the pitch team for Care Call.
+The support team is comprised of Patricia Esposito, Isabel Finan, Gary Kraft, Julia Skerratt and Isabella Valentino.
+Care Call is an innovative I-Pad like product being developed to replace the old-fashioned hospital care bell patients used to signal for assistance.
 Care Call will enable patients to communicate their exact need and will quickly rout messages to the appropriate staff members in the hospital, reducing patient waiting time and making nursing procedures more efficient.

 - Flock.
 This app is being developed by Seniors Peyton Elder (environmental studies concentration and certificate in supply chain management) and Olivia Finan (marketing concentration).
 Flock will allow consumers to instantly compare the prices and wait times for delivery food services such as Uber Eats and Grub Hub.